-If you have been sunburned, you will experience the signs and symptoms of sunburn within a few hours of exposure to the sun.
-The affected skin will be painful, red and swollen.
-In some cases it might blister.
-You may also experience a headache, fever and nausea.
+If you have been sunburned, you will notice the signs and symptoms within a few hours after too much sun.
+The affected skin will be painful, inflamed and hot to the touch.
+Blisters might develop.
+You may also experience headache, fever or nausea.

 If you have a sunburn

 - Cool the skin.
 Apply to the affected skin a clean towel dampened with cool tap water.
 Or take a cool bath with.
 Add about 2 ounces (60 grams) of baking soda to the tub.
 Cool the skin for about 10 minutes several times a day.

 - Apply a moisturizer, lotion or gel.
 An aloe vera lotion or gel or calamine lotion can be soothing.
 Try cooling the product in the refrigerator before applying.
 Avoid products that contain alcohol.

-- Avoid more sun exposure while your skin heals from the sunburn.
+- Protect yourself from further sun exposure while your skin heals from the sunburn.

-Seek medical care for large blisters, such as those that cover the back.
-Large blisters are best removed because they rarely remain intact on their own.
-Also seek medical help if you experience worsening pain, headache, confusion, nausea, fever, chills, eye pain or vision changes, or signs of infection, such as blisters with pus or red streaks.
+Seek medical care for large blisters or those that form on the face, hands or genitals.
+Also seek medical help if you have worsening pain, headache, confusion, nausea, fever, chills, eye pain or vision changes, or signs of infection, such as blisters with swelling, pus or streaks.

 - Thompson DA.
 Sunburn.
 In: Adult Telephone Protocols: Office Version.
 5th ed.
 American Academy of Pediatrics; 2022.